- Tim Edwards appointed as Executive Chairman

 Karus has a strategic collaboration with The University of Texas MD Anderson Cancer Center.
 The collaboration is focused on Karus’s orally-active small molecule cancer therapeutics, KA2237 and KA2507, both of which have progressed into Phase I clinical trials; these clinical studies have been designed to assess safety, tolerability, pharmacokinetic and pharmacodynamic profiles of both drugs.
 The PI3K-p110β/δ and HDAC6 mechanisms combine potential for direct tumour-targeting with immunotherapy.
 Whilst recruitment has been slower than anticipated on both clinical studies, encouraging progress has been made in both studies during 2018, which will has guided the company’s clinical strategy for 2019.

 KA2237 is a selective, dual-PI3K-p110β/δ inhibitor that has potential to treat haematological and solid malignancies.
 The Phase I clinical study for KA2237 conducted at The University of Texas MD Anderson Cancer Center was designed to assess the safety of KA2237 alone in relapsed, treatment-resistant B cell lymphoma patients.
-Of the 13 subjects receiving a dose of KA2237 in the therapeutic window, 3 subjects gained a partial response and 4 achieved complete remission.
-The toxicity profile of KA2237 is favourable, and the study will be completed in 2019.
+The toxicity profile of KA2237 is favourable to date, and the study will be completed in 2019.

 KA2507 is a highly-potent, selective and differentiated HDAC6 inhibitor which has potential for the treatment of both haematological malignancies and solid tumours.
 The Phase I dose escalation clinical study for KA2507 is an all-comer solid tumour study; to date, selective target engagement has been observed, with a favourable tolerability profile.
 Dose escalation is continuing, and the company plans to open a Phase II efficacy study for KA2507 in a specific solid tumour setting, in 2019.